 With today marking the 38th anniversary of ‘the night Australian TV lost its virginity’ and the release of the third DVD of Number 96, here’s a brief look at how the Americans adapted Australia’s hit show of the ‘70s for their own market.

-America’s network giant NBC approached Network Ten early in 1980 to enter into discussions over acquiring the concept for the US market.
+Envious of the success of super soap Dallas on rival network CBS, America’s NBC approached Network Ten early in 1980 to enter into discussions over acquiring the rights to produce its own version of Number 96.
 The deal also needed the approval of Bill Harmon, co-producer of the original Number 96, as his company Cash-Harmon Productions jointly owned the rights with Network Ten.
-Harmon helped complete the deal with NBC in mid-1980.
+Harmon flew to the US to help complete the deal with NBC in mid-1980.

-NBC debuted Number 96 on 10 December 1980, following an advertising blitz that saw the show launched during “96 Week” – with the series debuting over three nights before settling into a weekly Friday night timeslot.
+NBC debuted its own Number 96 on 10 December 1980, following an advertising blitz that saw the show launched during “96 Week”, with the series debuting over three nights before settling into a weekly Friday night timeslot.
 Leading storylines in the opening episodes included no less than five seductions, a robbery, a fight, a blackout and an earthquake.

 It also seems that the American producers, while envying the show’s earlier success in Australia, weren’t too impressed with the Australian original.
 “All we have taken from their series is the title.
 We got the basic idea from them.
 We’re not enchanted with the Australian version.
 We felt it was badly written and badly acted.
 Their show had broad jokes like we did here 15 years ago.
 They had very heavy characters.
 What sold their show was full-frontal nudity,” producer Bob Ellison told TV Week at the time of the US series’ launch.

-However, despite the larger-than-life storylines and award-winning producers and writers – Ellison and writer David Lloyd had won awards for their work on The Mary Tyler Moore Show – Number 96 was a spectacular bomb in the US.
-Viewers didn’t take to the comedic adventures of the swinging tenants of the apartment block, and the series was ripped from NBC’s schedule in January 1981 – just as TV Week in was informing Australians about the show’s debut.
+However, despite the larger-than-life storylines and award-winning producers and writers — Ellison and writer David Lloyd had won awards for their work on The Mary Tyler Moore Show — Number 96 was a spectacular bomb in the US.
+Viewers didn’t take to the comedic adventures of the swinging tenants of the apartment block, and the series was ripped from NBC’s schedule in January 1981 — just as TV Week was reporting on the show’s recent US debut, acknowledging that “initial reports from America on the mid-December screenings were not good.
+The critics didn’t like the new show.
+But then, the Australian Number 96 did not number too many critics among its fans”.

 Number 96 was not to be the only hit Australian series to be re-worked for the American market.
-Prisoner was re-invented as Dangerous Women in the US, largely recycling many of the opening characters and storylines from the Australian original.
+Prisoner, which scored airtime across a number of markets in the US, was re-invented as a local series titled Dangerous Women, largely recycling many of the opening characters and storylines from the Australian original.
 In more recent times, the top-rating comedy Kath And Kim was adapted for NBC, with less than pleasing results.

 Source: TV Week, 10 January 1981.
 TV Guide (US), 6 December 1980.